– Satyakam Ray

 The Indian government does have vital Section 69 of the Information Technology Act,2000, in its armor to keep the population in check digitally.
 It gives the power to issue directions for the interception, monitoring, or decryption of any information through any computer resource.
 It can be used both to check internal security and suppress dissent.

-The Twitter account block of several prominent ones supporting the farmer protests by order of the government to Twitter shows the extent of collusion between surveillance capitalism and surveillance nationalism.
+The Twitter account block of several prominent ones supporting the farmer protests by government order shows the extent of collusion between surveillance capitalism and surveillance nationalism.
 Though the accounts were unblocked later, it was feared that the reason for blocking was the promotion of a malicious hashtag campaign.

 Do Indians care about data privacy at all?